J.D. Peck

 • Overlays are often the real reason for denial.

 A veteran can have derogatory credit and still qualify when the file clearly shows what happened, what changed, and why the new payment is sustainable.
-That clarity is what prevents underwriting from assuming worst-case risk.
+That clarity is what prevents underwriting from defaulting to worst-case risk.
+Have us review your credit timeline.

 Back to top